ccamara/carloscamara-hugo/content/en/post/2018/2018-05-14-pint-of-science/index.md

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["accessibility", "zaccesible", "difusión"] categories = ["General", "Me and myself"] people = ["Miguel Sevilla-Callejo"] projects = ["zaccesible"]
+tags = ["accessibility", "zaccesible", "divulgation"] categories = ["General", "Me and myself"] people = ["Miguel Sevilla-Callejo"] projects = ["zaccesible"]